bashrc2/epicyon/README_goals.md

 The following are considered anti-features of other social network systems, since they encourage dysfunctional social interactions.

+ * Algorithmic timelines.
+No timeline ordering or filtering other than a chronological sequence.
  * AI features of any sort
+ * Post previews.
+Adding this puts unnecesary strain on upstream websites and also potentially adds more attack surface.
  * Features designed to scale to large numbers of accounts (say, more than 20 active users)
  * Trending hashtags, or trending anything (recent hashtags in alphabetical order are ok)
  * Ranking, rating or recommending mechanisms for posts or people (other than likes or repeats/boosts)